MOKO-IoT-DM/UserGuide/README.md

 ![CellularGateway](img-folder/cellular_gateway_config.png)
 ![CellularGateway](img-folder/cellular_gateway_downlink_queue.png)

-## <a id="8">LoRa Device</a>
+## <a id="8">LoRa Node</a>

 ### Config device connect LoRaWAN

-> First, you need to register the LoRa device to Chirpstack and use the APP to configure the device to access the network.
+> First, you need to register the LoRa device to Chirpstack and use the APP to configure the device to access the network.Currently supported regions:AS923、AU915_0、AU915_1、EU868、US915_0、US915_1

 ***Chirpstack***